pradeepkhanal23/Food-website/README.md

 1. Open the website in your browser.
 2. Browse through the food items by navigating the menu.
-3. Click on a food item to view more details, including descriptions and images, and how to order them.
-4. Explore the popular and special section to discover various options and special deals.
+3. Explore the popular and special section to discover various options and special deals.
-5. Place an order for your desired food items using the provided ordering options.
+4. A form has been integrated to mimic the order placement process of your desired food items using the provided ordering options.

 ## License